Achaemenid conquest of the Indus Valley: Second Persian invasion of Greece (480-479 BCE)

-The Gandharis had a different equipment, akin to that of the Bactrians:
+The Gandarians had a different equipment, akin to that of the Bactrians:

 The Bactrians in the army wore a headgear most like to the Median, carrying their native bows of reed, and short spears. (...)
 The Parthians, Chorasmians, Sogdians, Gandarians, and Dadicae in the army had the same equipment as the Bactrians.
 The Parthians and Chorasmians had for their commander Artabazus son of Pharnaces, the Sogdians Azanes son of Artaeus, the Gandarians and Dadicae Artyphius son of Artabanus.